-- 85. While we acknowledge that the GHG Protocol is a widely used framework that provides standardised approaches and principles to enable transparent emissions disclosures, we are concerned that the Protocol is dated and is outside of the Board's control and due process. - 86.
-As it is inevitable that the GHG Protocol will be periodically updated for developments in practice, how will the Board monitor such changes, and will there be a process for exposing updates for consultation?
-We would encourage the Board to work closely with the GHG Protocol in this regard. - 87.
-We suggest that the wording in the Draft Standard is softened from a requirement to use the GHG Protocol Corporate Standard to a requirement to use a generally accepted framework such as the GHG Protocol.
+- 99. We acknowledge that the GHG Protocol is a widely used framework that provides standardised approaches and principles to enable transparent emissions disclosures and so support use of the framework.
+However, we are concerned that the Protocol is dated and is outside of the Board's control and due process. - 100.
+As it is inevitable that the GHG Protocol will be periodically updated for developments in practice, we would like to understand how the Board will monitor such changes, and if there will be a process for exposing updates for consultation.
+We would encourage the Board to work closely with the GHG Protocol in this regard. - 101.
+We suggest that the wording in the draft standard is softened from a requirement to use the GHG Protocol Corporate Standard to a requirement to use a generally accepted framework such as the GHG Protocol.